asimay/SDC-Traffic-Sign-Classifier/writeup_template.md

 The code for calculating the accuracy of the model is located in cell of "Train, Validate and Test the Model" of the Ipython notebook.

-My final model results were:
+After 5 Epochs My final model results were:
-* training set accuracy of 99.6%
+* training set accuracy of 87.8%
-* validation set accuracy of 96%
+* validation set accuracy of 95.2%
-* test set accuracy of ?
+* test set accuracy of 93.8%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?